 in the Great Lakes

-Asian carp is perhaps the most serious invasive species threat to the Great Lakes.
+Invasive carp is perhaps the most serious invasive species threat to the Great Lakes.
 The non-native carp are in the Illinois River, which is artificially connected to the Great Lakes by a series of shipping canals.
-In some parts of the Illinois River, Asian carp make up 90 percent of the life in the river, having out-competed and out-eaten native species.
-Investments from the federal government are needed to keep Asian carp at bay, while also enforcing strong regulations on invasive-species-filled ballast water.
+In some parts of the Illinois River, invasive carp make up 90 percent of the life in the river, having out-competed and out-eaten native species.
+Investments from the federal government are needed to keep invasive carp at bay, while also enforcing strong regulations on invasive-species-filled ballast water.

 - The Great Lakes are our most important source of fresh water, providing drinking water to 30 million people.
 We must continue our efforts to clean and restore them.

 - Although we have made progress the lakes still face serious threats.